12 Best Restaurants in Denton, TX 2026 (Best Food)

 • Known for: Cowboy-themed interiors, old-school breakfast dishes

 Now something for the cowboys and cowgirls at heart out there.
 Oldwest Café is a much-loved diner that serves the most comforting breakfast and lunch dishes, making it the perfect place to start your day with a full tummy.
-Although there are four Oldwest Café locations now (all in Texas), the Denton one is the original.
+Although there are several Oldwest Café locations now, the Denton one is the original.

 The restaurant has its signature cowboy-themed décor and interiors, making you feel like you’re part of a classic Western movie as you gobble up your chicken fried steak or cinnamon-swirl pancakes.
 There’s also an outdoor patio with gorgeous hanging lights if you want a breezy, refreshing place to sit.